Albert B. Alkek Library

 Wireless access to the university network is available within the Alkek Library.
 Laptop computers may be checked out for building use and there are multiple workstations, laser printers and scanners located throughout the building.

-The Alkek Library also boasts a new Graduate Commons space for graduate students and other education, instruction, and research spaces and features within its seven stories.
+The Alkek Library also boasts a Graduate Commons space for graduate students and other education, instruction, and research spaces and features within its seven stories.

 The library maintains cooperative borrowing agreements with other libraries in the region.
 Through TexShare, a statewide resource sharing program, students and faculty may borrow materials held by most public and private university libraries in the state.
 In addition, books and articles not available through Texas State can be requested through Interlibrary Loan and they will be borrowed from libraries across the country and sometimes even internationally.